6 Brilliant Ways to Decorate a Small Kitchen

 It’s not only about how you decorate a small kitchen, but also about how you organize it.
 When space is limited for so many different tasks, like in a kitchen, organization and order are crucial.

 Additionally, you need to think carefully about each and every detail so that you can comfortably move around and open cupboards and drawers.

 Remember, it’s really important that you’re able to do everything you need to do without difficulty.
 Having a place for everything and keeping everything in its place will make things much easier and more efficient.

 - Use high cupboards to store plates, glasses, and utensils.

 - Try to leave one wall free to provide a feeling of space.

-- Use drawer separators.
+- Use drawer organizers.

 - Cupboards that reach the ceiling will obviously provide more space to store things.

 You can choose a fixed island or one with wheels.
-You’ll be able use it for many different tasks and it’ll help you make the most of the space you have.
+You’ll be able to use it for many different tasks and it’ll help you make the most of the space you have.

 - Use the top of the island as a breakfast table.